-MRI T1 and 11C-PiB scans were coregistered using SPM12 with 6° of freedom.
-Resampling between MRI and PET resolutions was performed using ANTs software tools with third-order B-spline interpolation.
-Two-compartment PVC was applied for cerebrospinal fluid correction.
-Atlas regions of interest (ROIs) were resampled to subject spaces also using ANTs with nearest-neighbor interpolation (5).
+Magnetic resonance imaging (MRI) T1 and PiB scans were coregistered using SPM12 with 6 degrees of freedom.
+Resampling between MRI and PET resolutions was performed using ANTs software tools with 3rd order B-Spline interpolation.
+Two-compartment partial volume correction (PVC) was applied for cerebrospinal fluid correction.
+Atlas region of interest (ROI) were resampled to subject spaces also using ANTs with nearest-neighbor interpolation (5).

-ROI voxels that were deemed primarily nontissue according to the T1 MRI segmentations were omitted.
-Median values were computed for each of these regions and averaged, weighted by region size, to produce the composite median value.
-Two representative ROIs within WM were used for analysis as shown in Figure 1: periventricular and subcortical (23).
-These ROIs were subdivided to frontal, occipital, parietal, and temporal areas on the basis of the anatomic lobe discrimination of the STAND400 brain template (24).
-Additional ROIs were used for comparison as well, including the corpus callosum (anterior and posterior), brain stem, cerebellum WM, and cerebellum WM+GM, as well as eroded subcortical WM and composite (voxel-weighted median average of cerebellum WM+GM, brain stem/pons, and eroded subcortical WM), which was designed to emulate regions from the paper by Landau et al. (8).
-The global GM 11C-PiB ROI included GM of parietal, cingulate precuneus, prefrontal, orbitofrontal, temporal, and anterior cingulate regions (25).
+Two representative ROIs within WM were used for analysis as shown in Fig. 1: periventricular and subcortical (22).
+These ROIs were subdivided to frontal, occipital, parietal, and temporal areas based on the anatomical lobe discrimination of the STAND400 brain template (23).
+Additional ROIs were used for comparison as well, including corpus callosum (anterior and posterior), brainstem, cerebellum WM and cerebellum WM+GM, as well as eroded subcortical WM and composite (voxel-weighted median average of cerebellum WM+GM, brainstem/pons and eroded subcortical WM), which was designed to emulate regions from the paper by Landau et. al. (8).
+The global GM PiB ROI included GM of parietal, cingulate precuneus, prefrontal, orbitofrontal, temporal, and anterior cingulate regions (24).
 If not stated otherwise, the cerebellar crus1+crus2 voxel signal were used as the normalization region (denominator) for all SUVRs.
-In addition to and separate from the SUVR, we also assessed the SUV calculated from dose and weight normalization to describe the age associations of the ROIs.
-All analyses were conducted using R statistical software version 3.3.1 (26).
-Mixed-effects linear regression models using age at baseline as the time scale were used to estimate change in WM SUVR over time in the longitudinal dataset.
-Random subject-specific intercepts and slopes were included.
-We fit separate models for each region.
-To evaluate the effect of $A\beta$, a second linear mixed-effects model was fit including abnormal PiB and an abnormal PiB by time interaction.
-Together these fixed effects allowed WM SUVR to change with possibly different rates of decline by A- or A+ PiB status.
-All outcome measures were log-transformed to reduce skewness and to allow for interpretation of slope estimates as approximate annual percentage change (27).
-This procedure also enables the comparison of several different regions across a similar scale.
-We modeled the log of SUVR to estimate rate of accumulation expressed as percentage per year.
+In addition to and separate from the SUVR, we also assessed the standardized uptake value (SUV) calculated from dose and weight normalization to describe the age associations of the ROIs.
+See supplemental information for detailed description of the statistical analysis.